LOBsTerr/newsroom_connector/README.md

-Nexteuropa Newsroom
+Newsroom Connector

-Nexteuropa Newsroom allows you to be integrated with newsroom application.
+Newsroom Connector allows you to be integrated with newsroom application.